Complex Valued Deep Operator Network (DeepONet) $[\mathcal{G}]$ for Three Dimensional Maxwell's Equations: $\mathcal{G} \in \mathbb{C}^{m \times n}$: Surrogate Modeling

 In a real-valued neural network, a complex number $z \in \mathbb{C}$ is represented by 2 real-valued channels, each channel containing the real and imaginary components, $\Re(z)$ and $\Im(z)$ respectively.
 For example, to learn the mapping $x+iy \mapsto a + ib$ with $N$ samples of data, the real-value neural network learns the mapping between $N$ real-valued 2D vectors

 and then recombines the real part $a_j$ and imaginary part $b_j$ to produce the complex-valued output $a_j+ib_j$.
-However, this separate representation does not respect the phase information that is captured by complex algebra.
+This separate representation may not capture the phase and magnitude relationships as effectively as treating the complex number as a unified entity (see \autoref{appendix:cvnn_comparison} for an illustrative example).
 In contrast, a complex-valued neural network directly learns the complex-valued mapping

 Previous research \cite{lowe2022complex, virtue2017better, amin2011complex, nitta1997extension} has shown that the real-valued approach to inherently complex-valued data performs poorly in terms of efficient architecture, convergence, and generalization ability.
-Since the solutions to the time-harmonic Maxwell's equations are inherently complex-valued, we address this challenge by implementing the DeepONet in the complex domain to learn the mapping between a complex-valued fields.
+Since the solutions to the time-harmonic Maxwell's equations are inherently complex-valued, we address this challenge by implementing the DeepONet in the complex domain to learn the mapping between complex-valued fields.
 The complex-valued DeepONet retains the same structure as the basic DeepONet, but both the input and output functions are complex-valued, and all calculations are performed using the \texttt{complex64} datatype.

 In a complex-valued neural network (CVNN), the forward pass for a given layer is represented as

 where $\boldsymbol{x} \in \mathbb{C}^n$ is the input vector, $\boldsymbol{W} \in \mathbb{C}^{m \times n}$ is the complex weight matrix, $\boldsymbol{b} \in \mathbb{C}^m$ is the complex bias vector, and $\sigma(\cdot)$ is the activation function.